chrisweather/RocMQTTdisplay/README.md

 Architecture, Hard- and Software Requirements, Installation and Configuration are documented in the [**Wiki**](https://github.com/chrisweather/RocMQTTdisplay/wiki).

 Several more ideas and features are on the to do list.
-Please share your experience and ideas for improvements via GitHub Issues function.
+Please share your experience and ideas for improvements via GitHub Issues function in English or Deutsch.